 The owner’s suite, which enjoys horizon-to-horizon views, includes a private deck that cannot be overlooked from other parts of the vessel, while, as an example of the ingenious use of opening platforms, one guest suite has an entire wall that lowers to form a verandah.

-The hull design is based on the same powerful outline as Carinthia VII, with a high forebody and reverse sheer sweeping down towards the stern, but in this case Heywood added a line that curves down towards the bow and was inspired by the ‘armour belt’ on HMS Belfast, which he can see from his office window.
+The hull design is based on the same powerful outline as Carinthia VII, with a high forebody and reverse sheer sweeping down towards the stern, but in this case Heywood added a line that curves down towards the bow and was inspired by the 'armour belt' on HMS Belfast, which he could see from his office window.

 The immense task of designing the interior was taken on by Terence Disdale, who created an informal beach house atmosphere using natural materials wherever possible.
-Many cabins, for instance, use ‘distressed planking’ as floorboards, though in reality they were specially made from new.
-While it is difficult to maintain a ‘casual’ atmosphere in such a large and sophisticated yacht, Disdale’s informal style of extreme luxury is brilliantly successful.
+Many cabins, for instance, use 'distressed planking' as floorboards, though in reality they were specially made from new.
+While it is difficult to maintain a 'casual' atmosphere in such a large and sophisticated yacht, Disdale's informal style of extreme luxury was brilliantly successful.